 Welcome to I Tried It Month, where we'll be publishing a new fashion, beauty, or wellness article every day in January that features a first-person account of shaking up an old habit, pushing beyond a comfort zone, or simply trying something new.
 Follow along for 31 days of storytelling, including everything from going without a cellphone for 40 days to trying the polarizing low-rise pants trend.

 Doing my own hair has always been a challenge.
 Back in high school, I used to flat-iron it every day because I always believed straight hair was more beautiful.
 Unfortunately, that ended up causing irreversible heat damage and, ultimately, breakage.
 I started wearing weaves, and when that became too expensive, I decided to go natural.

-But the truth is that I’ve always struggled with my hair because I tie so much of how my hair looks into my self-worth, which I’m sure a lot of Black girls can relate to.
+But the truth is that I've always struggled with my hair because I tie so much of how my hair looks into my self-worth, which I'm sure a lot of Black girls can relate to.
 In other words, if my hair is looking busted, then I become super self-conscious.
-Not to be dramatic but it ruins my mood.
+Not to be dramatic, but it ruins my mood.
 When I heard we were doing another I Tried It Month here at Who What Wear, I figured now would be the best time to finally become fearless with my hair and try something new every day for 30 days.
-Since salons are currently closed, I took up an even bigger challenge by learning to do all these styles alone.
+Because of the pandemic, I took up an even bigger challenge by learning to do all these styles alone.